Prostate cancer diagnosis

 There is no simple test to detect prostate cancer.
-Two commonly used tests are the PSA blood test and the digital rectal examination.
-However, these tests, used separately or in combination, only show changes in the prostate.
-They do not diagnose cancer.
-If either test shows an abnormality, your GP will refer you to a urologist for further evaluation.
+Two commonly used tests are the PSA blood test by your GP and the digital rectal examination by a urologist.
+These tests, used separately or together, only show changes in the prostate.
+They do not diagnose prostate cancer.
+If either test shows an abnormality, you will be referred to a urologist for further evaluation.

 Learn more about: